greenerservices/greenerservices.github.io/app/principles/actions/9e-build-on-devops-best-practices.md

 DevOps is a an approach that combines software development practices and operations to improve collaboration and software delivery.

-### Lead Roles
+### Likely Lead Roles

-DevOps Engineer, Solution architect
+DevOps Engineer, solution architect

 * * *